ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 {% docs fct_usage_event %}

-Type of Data: Union of gitlab_dotcom and service_ping sources with additional dim id's Use case: Source of truth (atomic)
+Type of Data: gitlab.com db usage events
+Aggregate Grain: user/event
+Use case: Source of truth (atomic), contains foreign keys to easily join to DIM tables or other FCT/MART tables for additional detail and discovery

 {% enddocs %}